-Frederick Etchells’s work, specifically the Ideal Home Exhibition Rug, (pictured), 1913, was presented at Textiles Hub London during the autumn of 2013 as part of The Geometrics exhibition and symposium The Geometrics: Volume 1 co-curated by Textiles Hub London founding director Emma Neuberg and curator Daisy McMullan.
+Frederick Etchells’s Ideal Home Exhibition Rug, 1913, was presented at Textiles Hub London’s in October 2013 as part of The Geometrics exhibition and symposium, The Geometrics: Volume 1, co-curated by Textiles Hub London director Emma Neuberg and British curator Daisy McMullan.

-The Ideal Home Exhibition Rug is an important and rare example of a convergence of Vorticism and Modernism integrated into a contemporaneous design for interiors.
-The bold yellow grid and diamond shapes moving across the composition predate Piet Mondrian, Calder and Memphis.
-The blue and pink outer framing of the composition alludes to Japonerie and African art of the nineteenth century and before.
+The Ideal Home Exhibition Rug is an important and rare example of the convergence of Vorticism and Modernism in a contemporaneous design for interiors.
+The bold yellow grid and diamond motifs float across the composition in an abstracted motion that predates Piet Mondrian, Alexander Calder, the Memphis group and Michael Graves.
+The blue and pink framing of the composition echoes Japonerie and African art of the nineteenth century and before.

 Discover more here.